awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-peering-scenario.md

 You create the following entities for this scenario:
 + Two VPCs\.
 For information about creating a VPC, see [Creating a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC) in the *Amazon Virtual Private Cloud User Guide*\.
 + Two transit gateways in different Regions\.
-For more information, see [Create a Transit Gateway](tgw-transit-gateways.md#create-tgw)\.
+For more information, see [Create a transit gateway](tgw-transit-gateways.md#create-tgw)\.
 + Two VPC attachments on the first transit gateway\.
-For more information, see [Create a Transit Gateway Attachment to a VPC](tgw-vpc-attachments.md#create-vpc-attachment)\.
+For more information, see [Create a transit gateway attachment to a VPC](tgw-vpc-attachments.md#create-vpc-attachment)\.
 + A Site\-to\-Site VPN attachment on the second transit gateway\.
-For more information, see [Create a Transit Gateway Attachment to a VPN](tgw-vpn-attachments.md#create-vpn-attachment) and [Requirements for Your Customer Gateway](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html#CGRequirements) in the *AWS Site\-to\-Site VPN Network Administrator Guide*\.
+For more information, see [Create a transit gateway attachment to a VPN](tgw-vpn-attachments.md#create-vpn-attachment) and [Requirements for your customer gateway device](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html#CGRequirements) in the *AWS Site\-to\-Site VPN User Guide*\.
 + A transit gateway peering attachment between the two transit gateways\.
-For more information, see [Transit Gateway Peering Attachments](tgw-peering.md)\.
+For more information, see [Transit gateway peering attachments](tgw-peering.md)\.

 When you create the VPC attachments, the CIDRs for each VPC propagate to the route table for transit gateway 1\.
 When the VPN is up, the following actions occur:
 + The BGP session is established